Stochastic stability of the classical Lorenz flow under impulsive type forcing: Physical motivation

 This procedure defines a semi-Markov random evolution \cite{KS}, in fact a piecewise deterministic Markov process (PDMP) \cite{Da}.

-Therefore, the major object of this paper will be to show the existence of a stationary measure for the imbedded Markov chain driving the random process just described as well as to prove that the stationary process weakly converges to the physical measure of the unperturbed one.
+Therefore, the major object of this paper will be to show the existence of a stationary measure for the imbedded Markov chain driving the random process just described as well as to prove that the stationary process weakly converges, as $\varepsilon$ tends to $0,$ to the physical measure of the unperturbed one.